 - All leftover food from rest areas along the route is donated to City Harvest, a food rescue organization dedicated to feeding the city’s hungry men, women, and children.

-- The average city diverts 14-17% of its waste from landfills.
-Through a robust recycling and composting program (to be undertaken in partnership with Grow NYC, the Lower East Side Ecology Center, BIG!Compost, and Earth Matter), we aim to divert 60% of our waste from landfills.
+- On average, New York City diverts 14-17% of its waste from landfills.
+Through a robust recycling and composting program (to be undertaken in partnership with Grow NYC, the Lower East Side Ecology Center, BIG!Compost, Skraptacular, and Earth Matter), we aim to divert 60% of our waste from landfills.

 - We will calculate the overall carbon footprint of the Tour to investigate ways to offset that footprint in subsequent years.

 - Participants will be advised to cycle or take public transit to get to and from Bike Expo New York and the Tour.
-Free bike valet will be provided by Transportation Alternatives at the Expo.
+Free bike valet will be provided at the Expo.
 [See Getting There for more information.]

 How you can help: